 Brandi Baros, President

 Brandi Baros moved to the Shenango Valley in 2009, and immediately fell in love with the Shenango River and joined SRW.
 With a BS in Biology from Allegheny College and a PhD in Biological Sciences from the University of Pittsburgh, she co-chairs the SRW Research Committee.
 She was a biology professor for over a decade, focused on microbiology, and a hazardous materials technician with the Crawford County Hazmat Team.
 Brandi now works in Environmental Health and Safety for Penn State, coordinating safety programs at six PSU campuses.
-She lives in Hermitage with her husband John Alderfer and their dog Daisy, and also volunteers for WaterFire Sharon.
+She lives in Hermitage with her husband John Alderfer and also volunteers for WaterFire Sharon.

 Lisa McKenzie, Vice President

 Lisa is an avid fish enthusiast.
 She originally hails from upstate New York, and grew up on the Hudson River.
 She has a Biology degree from Penn State University, and is currently working on an Environmental Biology degree from Clarion University.
-Lisa enjoys volunteering in the community, fly fishing, sailing, and spending time exploring and enjoying the outdoors with her husband TJ and their two beautiful and intelligent daughters, Chloe and Sophie.
+Lisa enjoys volunteering in the community, fly fishing, sailing, and spending time exploring and enjoying the outdoors with her two beautiful and intelligent daughters, Chloe and Sophie.

 Joel Ristvey, Secretary

 Joel is a graduate of Hickory High School, Youngstown State University, and the Mercyhurst Municipal Police Training Academy.
 While at YSU he was elected Vice President of the Youngstown Chapter of the National Criminal Justice Honor Society.
-He is currently a Detective with the Hermitage Police Department and a Member of the Pennsylvania State Police Northwest Region Computer Crime Task Force.
+He is currently the Deputy Chief with the Hermitage Police Department and a Member of the Pennsylvania State Police Northwest Region Computer Crime Task Force.
 On the Shenango River Watchers Board of Directors since 2004, he serves on the Budget and Finance Committee.
 Joel had attained the highest rank of Eagle Scout, is a member of the Hermitage Rotary and enjoys many outdoor activities.

 Jennifer Barborak, Founding Member (Trustee Emerita)